Print Version

 What symptoms should I watch for?

-Most people experience a sudden onset of headache, abdominal pain, diarrhea, nausea and sometimes vomiting.
-Fever is almost always present.
+Most people experience a sudden onset of headache, fever, abdominal pain, diarrhea, nausea and sometimes vomiting.
 Dehydration, especially among the very young or very old may be severe.
 Diarrhea often lasts for several days.
 These symptoms usually begin 6 hours to 3 days after you are exposed to the bacteria.

 What is the treatment for Salmonella?

-Consulting your health care provider is recommended as he/she may suggest antibiotics or treatment focused on symptoms, such as fluid replacement to prevent dehydration.
+Consulting your health care provider is recommended as they may suggest antibiotics or treatment focused on symptoms.

 How do I protect myself and others?